byronknoll/tensorflow-compress/README.md

 *   [DeepZip](https://github.com/mohit1997/DeepZip) - this also performs compression using TensorFlow.
 However, it has some substantial architecture differences to tensorflow-compress: it uses pretraining (using multiple passes over the training data) and stores the model weights in the compressed file.

 ### Benchmarks
-These benchmarks were performed using tensorflow-compress v1 with the default parameter settings.
-Tesla P100 GPU was used in Colab Pro.
+These benchmarks were performed using tensorflow-compress v2 with the default parameter settings.
+Some parameters differ between enwik8 and enwik9 as noted in the parameter comments.
+Colab Pro was used with Tesla V100 GPU.
 Compression time and decompression time are approximately the same.
-*   enwik8: compressed to 20119747 bytes in 6990.38 seconds.
-NNCP preprocessing time: 594.33 seconds.
+*   enwik8: compressed to 16828585 bytes in 10025.79 seconds.
+NNCP preprocessing time: 451.93 seconds.
+Dictionary size: 148961 bytes.
-*   enwik9: compressed to 159716240 bytes in 72260.21 seconds.
-NNCP preprocessing time: 4592.3 seconds.
+*   enwik9: compressed to 127146379 bytes in 141752.48 seconds.
+NNCP preprocessing time: 15444.44 seconds.
+Dictionary size: 406799 bytes.
+Since Colab has a 24 hour time limit, the preprocessed enwik9 file was split into three parts using this command: "split -b 111M preprocessed.dat part.".
+The "checkpoint" option was used to save/load model weights between processing each part.

 See the [Large Text Compression Benchmark](http://mattmahoney.net/dc/text.html) for more information about the test files and a comparison with other programs.

 ### Versions
+* v2 - released September 6, 2020.
+Changes from v1:
+  * 16 bit floats for improved speed
+  * Weight updates occur at every timestep (instead of at spaced intervals)
+  * Support for saving/loading model weights
-v1 - released July 20, 2020.
+* v1 - released July 20, 2020.